rkanter/MCountdown/README.md

 |-----------|-----------------|
 | \<TITLE\> | \<TARGET_DATE\> |
 | ...       | ...             |
-The `<TITLE>` is the name you want to display as that countdown's title.
+The `<TITLE>` is the name you want to display as that countdown's title, and can include emoji.
 The `<TARGET_DATE>` can be any date (and time) you want for the countdown.

 You can optionally add a "Skip Weekends" column to skip Saturdays and Sundays (default is `FALSE`):